Creighton University Scholarships 2025–2026: Costs, Merit, Honors & Aid

 Housing & Meals $14,453 $14,453

-Regional Tuition Programs: Because Creighton is a private university, it does not participate in WUE, MSEP, or state reciprocity agreements.
-Your main discounts will come from Creighton’s own merit scholarships and need-based aid.
+Regional Tuition Programs: Creighton is a private Jesuit university and does not participate in WUE, MSEP, or state reciprocity agreements.
+Students qualify for the same tuition rate regardless of residency, with primary discounts coming from institutional merit and need-based aid.

 Who qualifies for lower tuition?